GithubFarelAlghazali/groqapi_with_reactjs/README.md

 - for more tailwindcss setup you can visit the documentation https://tailwindcss.com/docs/guides/vite
 - install react-syntax-highlighter to formatting the output
 - npm i react-syntax-highlighter
+- for more setup you can visit the documentation at https://github.com/react-syntax-highlighter/react-syntax-highlighter
-- please read & understanding the source code & documentation carefully to gete best result
+- please read & understanding the source code & documentation carefully to get best result